Irish mum left with ‘shark-like bite’ on stomach after Turkey ‘mummy makeover’

 A part of her stomach where an incision was made “practically opened up” and she had to go to St Luke’s Hospital in Kilkenny for emergency treatment.

-The 50-year-old underwent a tummy tuck and liposuction at Ekol Hospitals in Izmir at the start of February.
-She also had a breast procedure.
-The package cost €4,950, including the operations, two-nights in the hospital, five-nights accommodation at a hotel, all prescribed medication and flights.
+The package cost €4,950, including the operations, two nights in the hospital, five-nights accommodation at a hotel, all prescribed medication and flights.

 Ms Phelan was due to be moved to a hotel 40 minutes from the hospital the day after the operations for her aftercare, but insisted on staying as she was worried about “something going wrong and being so far away”.